Host and Pathogen

 The Max Planck Institute for Infection Biology is located at the historical Campus of the Charité Clinic in Berlin.

-Since the year 2000 we are sharing the institute building with the Deutsches Rheuma-Forschungszentrum in the heart of Berlin - right between the main station and the government quarter.
+We are sharing our building with the German Rheumatism Research Center and the Max Planck Unit for the Science of Pathogens in the heart of Berlin—right between the main station and the government quarter.